tokenly/api-docs/sources/markets/includes/instantinvoice/_06-notifications.md

 ##Webhook Notifications

-If you have a webhook URL set in your Markets Settings, you can receive instant invoice notifications whenever a bitcoin/token payment is detected or when the invoice is paid and complete.
+If you have a webhook URL set in your Markets Settings, you can receive instant invoice notifications whenever a bitcoin/token payment is detected or when an invoice is paid and complete.

-Notifications are signed with your API public/private key pair.
+Notifications are signed with your designated API public/private key pair.

 **Webhook Notification Data:** ```invoice (Instant Invoice Object)```